8 Tips to Save Money on Heating Your Home

 The 2020 Farmers’ Almanac predicts “yet another freezing, frigid, and frosty winter for two-thirds of the country.”

 The good news is homeowners don’t have to choose between staying cozy and eco-conscious.
-Today’s innovations make it easy to enjoy both with smart home climate control technologies and advanced heating systems created to achieve maximum energy efficiency and comfort.
+Today’s innovations make it easy to enjoy both smart home climate control technologies and advanced heating systems created to achieve maximum energy efficiency and comfort.

 As you consider ways to live green this winter, you may be surprised to learn that home heating uses more energy and costs more money than any other system in your home — typically making up nearly half of your utility bill.

-It’s no wonder optimal energy efficiency is a homebuyer’s top “green preference,” with nearly half of homebuyers willing to invest between $1,000 and $9,999 for a $1,000 annual savings on their utility bills, and 37 percent are willing to spend upward of $10,000, according to the National Association of Home Builders 2019 “What Home Buyers Really Want” Report.
+It’s no wonder optimal energy efficiency is a homebuyer’s top “green preference,” with nearly half of the homebuyers willing to invest between $1,000 and $9,999 for a $1,000 annual savings on their utility bills, and 37 percent are willing to spend upward of $10,000, according to the National Association of Home Builders 2019 “What Home Buyers Really Want” Report.

 So, how do you choose a home heating solution that is both earth and financially friendly?
 Here are some tips to guide your journey.